 Other items that can be included in the starter kit, if requested:

-- A LifeRing rubber stamp for stamping attendance slips $20.00.
+- A LifeRing rubber stamp for stamping attendance slips $25.00 (purchase link).

 Because the Starter Kit cost us money, we ask that you pay for the cost of these materials.
 You can make arrangements with firstname.lastname@example.org to pay for these items over time if needed.
 An invoice for the cost of the Meeting Starter Kit will be provided once the items are shipped.
 Payment methods are here: Payment link.

-What else may I need for a new meeting?
+What else may I need for a meeting

 - Box or briefcase.
 If your meeting space provider allows you to store stuff at the meeting site between meetings, you'll want a box.
 If the provider won't let you store things at the meeting place, you'll need a briefcase or some other way to carry things back and forth.